ipinmi/RefExp/README.md

 ## D-Cube dataset

 The Description Detection Dataset ($D^3$) introduces a new task, Described Object Detection (DOD), as a superset of two vision-language tasks: Open-Vocabulary Object Detection(OVD) and Referring Expression Comprehension (REC).
 DOD addresses the limitations of both: unlike OVD, it handles detailed descriptions beyond simple categories, and unlike REC, it can verify the existence of a described object.
-Full details can be found in the [$D^3$ paper](https://arxiv.org/abs/2307.12813) and repository [here](https://github.com/shikras/d-cube).
+Full details can be found in the [$D^3$ paper](https://arxiv.org/abs/2307.12813) and [repository](https://github.com/shikras/d-cube).

 <!-- Add example from dataset -->